dfanica/PerfectServer-Ubuntu15/chef-ispconfig3/cookbooks/ispconfig3/README.md

 ========================

 A complete single-machine hosting server setup using chef.
 It installs all components needed for a single server hosting environment.
-It fulfills all requirements to install ISPConfig3 (http://www.ispconfig.org/) directly after provisioning.
+It fulfills all requirements to install ISPConfig3 (http://www.ispconfig.org/).

-Tested on a ubuntu 13.04 bare image.
+Tested on a Ubuntu 15.04 bare image.

 Installed Components:
 ---------------------